FlowFuse/website/peopleops/compensation.md

 sets an aggressive goal for growth.
 When the growth target is met a $100 bonus is awarded to be expensed for a dinner out.
 The bonus is awarded per release.

-### United States
+### Health Care

-FlowForge offers a health care package, including dental, for all US-based employees.
+FlowForge offers a health care package for all employees in the United states, Canada, and India.